JonasRieger/ldaPrototype/README.md

 topics = mergeTopics(reps, vocab = reuters_vocab)
 ```
 #### Step 3: Topic Similarities
 We use the merged topic matrix to calculate pairwise topic similarites using the Jaccard coefficient with parameters adjusting the consideration of words.
 A word is taken as relevant for a topic if its count passes thresholds given by ``limit.rel`` and ``limit.abs``.
 A word is considered for calculation of similarities if it's relevant for the topic or if it belongs to the (``atLeast =``) 3 most common words in the corresponding topic.
+Alternatively, the similarities can also be calculated considering the cosine similarity (``cosineTopics``), Jensen-Shannon divergence (``jsTopics`` - parameter ``epsilon`` to ensure computability) or rank-biased overlap (``rboTopics`` - parameter ``k`` for maximum depth of evaluation and ``p`` as weighting parameter).
 ```{R}
 jacc = jaccardTopics(topics, limit.rel = 1/500, limit.abs = 10, atLeast = 3)
 getSimilarity(jacc)[1:3, 1:3]